Senate panel keeps budget boosts for SEC, CFTC

-SINGAPORE Oil prices were stable on Friday, supported by strong Chinese crude imports and OPEC-led production cuts, although ample U.S. fuel inventories weighed on the market.

-WASHINGTON U.S. securities and futures regulators will see large budget increases to help them implement sweeping new financial regulations under a bill approved by the Senate Appropriations Committee on Thursday.
+WASHINGTON Securities and futures regulators will see large budget increases to help them implement sweeping new financial regulations under a bill approved by the Senate Appropriations Committee on Thursday.

 The Commodity Futures Trading Commission would also see an estimated 19 percent increase in its funding, jumping from $202 million to $240 million for fiscal 2012, which starts on October 1.